edouard-lopez/sshuttle-helper/README.md

 ## Description

-`sshuttle-helper` is a script to simplify the run of `sshuttle` proxying.
+`sshuttle-helper` simplify the use of `sshuttle` by adding a LSB service to your system called `proxy-ssh`.

 So you can connect to a proxy socks into another server and escape from local network limitation or simply **encrypt all your communication** (only between you and the _proxy_ server).